This post may contain affiliate links. Please read my disclosure for more info.

 16. Buy Cheaper Gas: Buy regular gas and buy it cheap.
 Use websites/apps like Gas Buddy to find the cheapest gas in your area.
 Use a cash back or points rewards card to pay for gas for even more savings.

 17. DIY Car Maintenance: Replace your car’s wiper blades, cabin and engine air filters, fluids, and more by yourself to save money.
+Here are 13 car maintenance tasks you can easily do yourself.

 18. Drive Light: Lighten the load your car lugs around by removing unnecessary items and luggage.
 An additional 100 lbs of load in your car lowers its fuel efficiency by 1%.